 PROSTAGLANDIN SERUM: Bimatoprost, sold under the trade name Lumigan among others, is a medication used to treat high pressure inside the eye, including glaucoma.
 During the clinical study, some patients noticed increased length in their lashes, and hence LATISSE came to life as a medicated cosmetic.
 Bimatoprost is believed to prolong the anagen (active growth) phase.
 According to the Latisse website, the exact way it works is unknown.
 The synthetic prostaglandins work similarly.

-ADOREYES: Triple Peptide Complex (Acetyl Tetrapeptide, Biotinoyl Tripeptide-1, Myristoyl Pentapeptide-17) that acts on all three lash and hair brow phases.
-Eyelashes, just like hair, are made up of protein.
-In fact, they are over 90% protein.
+ADOREYES: Triple Peptide Complex (Acetyl Tetrapeptide, Biotinoyl Tripeptide-1, Myristoyl Pentapeptide-17) acts on all three lash and hair brow phases.
+Eyelashes, just like hair, are made up of 90% of protein.
 This is where amino acids (peptides) come into play.
-Not only are amino acids the building blocks of protein (and thus your eyelashes), but they also nourish and repair damage.
+Not only are amino acids the building blocks of protein (and thus your eyelashes), but they also nourish and repair the damage.
 Using peptide-based infused formulas is safe as it assists a natural process of eyelashes' lifespan and thickens them in the anagen phase.
 During the catagen phase, peptides deliver nourishment to prolong this phase.
-In the telogen growth phase, your lushes lashes appear to be longer, and sturdy foundation for the new lashes is established.
+In the telogen growth phase, your lushes lashes appear to be longer, and a sturdy foundation for the new lashes is established.

 Can my eyelid or iris change colour while using the serum?

 PROSTAGLANDIN SERUM: Yes.
-According to LATISSE website, it may cause darkening of the eyelid skin, which may be reversible.
+It may cause eyelid skin darkening, which may be reversible.
 It can also cause increased brown pigmentation of the coloured part of the eye, which is likely to be permanent.

 ADOREYES: No. ADOREYES serum does not cause discolouration or change in pigmentation of the iris.
 Those serious side effects are associated with the warnings on drug products that use prostaglandins, including synthetics.